msteenhagen/opera-ficta/fictionalworks.md

 On the face of it the play Bethany wrote is not a real play.
 Just as Sherlock Holmes is not a real detective or the Bogeyperson is not a real monster, Briony's play does not seem to be a creature of the actual world.
 Yet if we saw people on a stage trying to perform _The Trials_, giving voice to its lines and expression and life to its characters, wouldn't we be willing to say they were performing a play?
 Wouldn't we be willing to say that it was _The Trials_ they were performing?
 And wouldn't we be happy to attribute that play to Briony?
 If so, it seems, Briony's play would seem to be a fictional particular that has entered the actual world.
 A fictional thing would be performed right before our eyes.
 And to perform a fictional work, is to make it exist actually.

 So where does that leave us?
 I've suggested we can actually perform a fictional work such as _The Trials of Arabella_.
 If one can perform a fictional work, then a fictional particular can exist actually.
 But the Encapsulation thesis entails that no fictional particular can exist actually.
 Such fictions are supposed to be encapsulated.
 Now we shouldn't get too worried, as it seems still fine to trick children to believe ET if it makes them sleep better.
 But as a philosophical thesis about fiction ET is untenable.
+(I'll present this argument more formally a few pages down.)

 # Against an argument against transfer

-I now want to address an line of reasoning that seems to offer a way out.
-On this line all I have identified is the _appearance_ of transfer, and not the real thing.
-That is, we would merely appear to perform _The Trials_ in our little experiment, but in fact do nothing more than perform a play that closely resembles _The Trials_.
+Is that it?
+Well, there may seem to be another way out.
+Someone critical of what I just said could suggest all I have identified is the _appearance_ of transfer, and not the real thing.
+They think that at best the play we perform _resembles_ the play Briony wrote---perhaps resembles it very closely indeed, but still.Instead of having a fictional play exist in the actual world, we would have an actual play that bears a close similarity to a play in the fiction.

-To understand this line of reasoning, it is helpful briefly to list the relevant assumptions that form the backdrop of my discussion and the dialectic I am interested in.
+This line of reasoning can only be confidently maintained when an over-generalisation is made. _The Trials_ is written by Briony, a fictional particular.
+But not only is _The Trials_ a play written by a fictional particular, it itself is a fictional particular.
+It is a general truth about particulars, the critic contends, that they are bound to an historical setting.
+A particular is an entity placed at a point in time and space, and any form of travel or reproduction of it is necessarily bound to that same historical setting.

+There is something to this, no doubt.
+Think of a building.
+It is true that a _particular_ building erected in a fiction cannot be also erected in the actual world.
+It could be thought that at best we can make things that resemble the fictional entity.
+As a consequence of her fictionality, we can safely infer that the particular sales booth she constructed similarly does not and cannot exist in the actual world.
+At best we could encounter a sales booth quite like it, just as they could be persons in the actual world quite like Briony.
+But those very particulars are 'encapsulated' in the world of fiction.
+We cannot make the fictional entity.
+In these cases, transfer indeed is simply not possible.
+And so anything that purports to be a case of transfer of such particulars can at best be the appearance of transfer.

+Of course, our example drives on the assumption that _The Trials_ is a repeatable particular.
+And as a repeatable particular, it is surely exempted from the strictures that confine Fictional Building, Sherlock Holmes, and the like?
+In fact that is not obvious, and it seems here that the plausibility of the alternative we're considering has its roots.
+Even if we turn to repeatable particulars, there is something to the line of thinking that also they are bound to a historical setting.

+Take an etching, for instance.
+This is what leads to the confidence of the claim that, as a _repeatable particular_, _The Trial_ is necessarily bound to its historical setting (now fictional) and hence encapsulated in the fiction.

+Indeed, Plays, novels, and operas  are repeatables, fictional novels, plays, and operas can be printed, performed and sung in real life.
+What may at first sight seem an _obstacle_ to their repetition in the real world, the fact that they are created merely in a fiction, is not an obstacle.

+That seems to encapsulate it from the real world.
+However, as a play it is a repeatable particular.
+And that seems to free it from the fiction.

-1. _The Trials_ cannot actually exist
+1. _The Trials_ is a fictional particular
 2. _The Trials_ is a play
 3. Plays are repeatable particulars
-4. We can actually perform _The Trials_
-5. If one can actually perform a particular play, then that play can actually exist
+4. If one can actually perform a repeatable particular, then that particular can actually exist
+5. We can actually perform _The Trials_
+6. Therefore, _The Trials_ can actually exist

 At least one of these assumptions needs to give way.
 I'm suggesting it's the first.
 That first assumption, that _The Trials_ cannot actually exist, seems to follow from the Encapsulation Thesis together with the fact that _The Trials_ finds its origin in a fiction.
 The opponent I want to consider here accepts ET and so accepts that first premise.
 They maintain it's only the fourth premise that is false.